Variational principles for fluid dynamics on rough paths: Auxiliary results

 for a constant $C$, where $\mu\in C^{\alpha}_{2,T}(\operatorname{Diff}_{C^{\infty}}(\bbR^d))$ is the $C^{\infty}$-\textit{approximate flow} given by

 or equivalently by $\mu_{ts}(X):=Y_1$ such that

 \item for all $f \in C^{\infty}_b(\bbR^d;\bbR)$ and $s\in [0,T]$, $\eta=f(\eta_{ \cdot s}^{-1})\in C^{\alpha}([s,T];C^{\infty}(\bbR^d;\bbR))$ satisfies

 in $C^{\infty}_b(\bbR^d)$; that is, $(\xi[g],-\xi[\xi[g]])\in \bclD_{\bZ}([s,T];C^{\infty}_b(\bbR^d)).$ \end{enumerate} \end{theorem} \begin{remark} Claims (i-iii) are a direct extension of Corollary 11.14 of \cite{friz2010multidimensional}; one can easily verify the Davie's estimates (Corollary 11.14 of \cite{friz2010multidimensional}).
-We do not impose that our drift coefficient is Lipschitz in time because it will be the solution of a rough partial differential equation driven by the path $\bZ$, and hence it can only be expected to be $\alpha$-H\"older continuous.
+We do not impose that our drift coefficient is Lipschitz in time because it is the solution of a rough partial differential equation driven by the path $\bZ$ in our framework, and hence it can only be expected to be $\alpha$-H\"older continuous.
 We also allow for time dependence in the vector field $\xi$ since this is used in Section \ref{sec:HP_var_princ} to take variations.
 Claim (iv) is a minor extension of Theorem 16 of \cite{bailleul2014flow,bailleul2019rough} (or Theorem 1.27 of \cite{driver2018global}), which uses the method of approximate flows.
-We remark that it is certainly possible to weaken the required regularity assumption in space and time of the coefficients.
+It is possible to weaken the required regularity in space and time of the coefficients, but for simplicity, we do not pursue this.

-Claim (iv) is the initial-value equation for the inverse flow; it is a transport rough partial differential equation (RPDE).
-We understand $g$ to be classical solution in the spatial variable and in the sense of controlled rough paths in time.
-In \cite{caruana2009partial}[Corollary 8], a method of characteristics solution theory for forward RPDEs (in the case $u\equiv 0$) is established.
-However, the solutions are only characterized as being a limit point of $g^n=f(X^n_t)$, where $X^n$ is the solution of the time-reversal along a sequence of smooth paths $\bZ^n=(Z^n,\bbZ^n)$ converging to $\bZ$ in the rough path topology.
-It is not immediately clear that one can deduce a stronger notion of solution (in the sense of controlled rough paths) from this result in a simple manner (see, also, Remark 2.10 of \cite{diehl2017stochastic}).
-The paper \cite{diehl2017stochastic} and its extension \cite{bellingeri2020transport}, also, do not seem to directly state this result.
+Claim (iv) is the initial-value first-order linear transport rough partial differential equation (RPDE) for the inverse flow.
+We understand $g$ as the classical solution in the spatial variable and in the sense of controlled rough paths in time.
+In \cite{caruana2009partial}[Corollary 8], the method of characteristics solution theory for initial-value RPDEs (in the case $u\equiv 0$) is established and the solutions are characterized as being a limit point of $g^n=f(X^n_t)$, where $X^n$ is the solution of the time-reversal along a sequence of smooth paths $\bZ^n=(Z^n,\bbZ^n)$ converging to $\bZ$ in the rough path topology.
+It is not clear that one can deduce a stronger notion of solution (in the sense of controlled rough paths) from this result in a simple manner (see, also, Remark 2.10 of \cite{diehl2017stochastic}).
+The works \cite{diehl2017stochastic} and \cite{bellingeri2020transport}prove the well-posedness of the final-value transport equation and its adjoint, the initial-value continuity equation, in the sense of controlled rough paths.
+We were not able to find the exact result in the literature.

 Nevertheless, the solution of the RPDE can be derived using theory of unbounded rough drivers (\cite{bailleul2017unbounded,deya2019priori}), which is analogous to the energy method in deterministic PDE.
 Indeed, one may first derive a solution $g\in C([s,T];W^{n}_2(\bbR^d))$ under the assumption $u\in C_T(C^{m}(\bbR^d;\bbR^d))$, $\xi\in C^{m+3}(\bbR^d;\bbR^d)$, and $f\in W^{m}_2(\bbR^d)$ for any $m\in \bbN_0$ by adapting Theorem 2 of \cite{hocquet2018energy} and Section 5.2 of \cite{coghi2019rough}.
 Then one may obtain a solution $u\in C^{\alpha}_T(C^{\infty}(\bbR^d;\bbR))$ by applying the Sobolev embedding.
 Finally, one can apply the pull-back version of the Lie chain rule Theorem \ref{thm:Lie_chain} to show that $g(\eta_{\cdot s})=f$. \end{remark}